A History of Achievement

 With a laboratory of innovation dating back to Professor Alexander Graham Bell’s invention of the telephone, Boston University faculty, students, and alumni have never shied away from aspiration, hard work, or extraordinary achievement.

-Today, BU proudly counts among its distinguished faculty six Nobel Laureates and dozens of Guggenheim and MacArthur Fellows, Pulitzer Prize and National Book Award winners, New York Times best-selling authors, and hundreds of nationally renowned scholars in every discipline.
-BU students have been historically high achievers, as well, with eight Rhodes Scholars since 1971; a tradition of nationally recognized research projects, creative endeavors and intellectual pursuits; and ongoing distinction as one of the nation’s largest producers of Fulbright Scholars.
+Today, BU proudly counts among its distinguished current and past faculty six Nobel Laureates and dozens of Guggenheim and MacArthur fellows, Pulitzer Prize and National Book Award winners, New York Times best-selling authors, and hundreds of nationally renowned scholars in every discipline.
+BU students have been historically high achievers, as well, with eight Rhodes scholars since 1971; a tradition of nationally recognized research projects, creative endeavors, and intellectual pursuits; and ongoing distinction as one of the nation’s largest producers of Fulbright scholars.

 The pages in this section chronicle much of the ingenuity, industriousness, and accomplishments taking place each day within the BU community.
-They also highlight the depth and diversity of knowledge of BU’s professoriate through the publication of critically acclaimed books and articles.
+They also highlight the depth and diversity of knowledge of BU’s professoriate through the publication of critically acclaimed books and other creative works.